-Finally, I would like to extend my heartfelt thanks to the Board, Annabelle and all PPCA staff for their efforts this year.
-It has been a pleasure to work with you all for another year and I look forward to continuing to do so in 2023.
+Finally, I would like to extend my thanks to the Board, Annabelle and all PPCA staff for their efforts this year.
+It has been a pleasure to work with you all again and I look forward to continuing to do so in 2024.